OpenTreeMap/otm-vagrant/README.md

 __NOTE:__ This repository is intended _only_ for development and testing.
 It is not intended for setting up a production OTM2 server.

-Currently, this setup will only work on a Linux host due to issues with symlinks and VirtualBox shared folders.
+Currently, this setup will not work on a Windows host due to issues with symlinks and VirtualBox shared folders.

 To get started, do the following steps: